kathryncodesthings/python-data-projects/README.md

 In this case, R² was **0.07**, which means 7% of the variation in net cash can be statistically linked to surplus.
 This makes surplus a poor predictor of net cash.
 There are many other influences on cash, such as timing of payments, exchange rates, investment decisions, etc.

-After presenting my findings to the Financial Planning team, they could revise their approach to forecasting net cash accordingly, and discount using surplus as a predictor of net cash.
+After presenting my findings to the Financial Planning team, they revised their approach to forecasting net cash accordingly, and discounted using surplus as a predictor of net cash.